-Co-op and the British Red Cross have teamed up to raise awareness and launch services to tackle loneliness and social isolation in communities across the UK.
+The Co-op and the British Red Cross are working together to tackle loneliness and social isolation in the UK.

 In a joint report published in 2016, the partnership revealed:

 - over nine million people in the UK say they’re often or always lonely

 - loneliness affects all ages, not just older people

 - life changes such as retirement, loss of mobility, divorce or bereavement are key triggers for loneliness.

 The report also highlighted the serious impacts of loneliness and social isolation.

 Those affected can suffer poor health, stress and thoughts of self-harm and suicide.
 This can be devastating for the individual and puts extra pressure on public services.